 Most violent crime is committed by repeat offenders, who have been in and out of jail or prison, had cases against them dismissed in court, or have never been caught.
-In order to improve our ability to identify those who commit crimes, Maryland State law requires that convicted felons submit DNA samples, which can then be matched to samples taken from the scenes of crimes.
+In order to improve our ability to identify those who commit crimes, Maryland State law requires that convicted felons and individuals charged with a qualifying crime submit DNA samples, which can then be matched to samples taken from the scenes of crimes.

 MARYLAND CJIS CODE SEARCH FOR QUALIFYING ARREST OFFENSES